keechma/keechma-next/README.md

 ### Controller variants

-In examples so far, we've used only on controller variant - singleton.
+In examples so far, we've used only one controller variant - singleton.
 Singleton controllers are great when you have only one instance of controller running in the system.
 For instance, you could have a `:router` controller, `:jwt` or `:current-user` controller.
 Another variant is identity controllers.
 Identity controllers use a composite key `[:user :some-identity]`.
 They are useful when you want to mount some controller multiple times in the same app.
 For all other purposes they are identical to singleton controllers.
 Last variant is factory controller.
 Factory controllers are not mounted directly, instead they can dynamically produce configuration for controllers that should be mounted.
 This is useful when you have to dynamically mount controllers based on some data that is not available in development time.
 For instance you might have a Kanban board, and you want to mount a controller for each column.
 All these controllers will be of same type, but each will be its own instance.
 Factory controllers' configuration looks different from the singleton and identity controllers:

 ```clojure
 {:keechma/controllers